rageOS/rageOS/README.md

+# Status
+WIP (Work in Progress)
+This is not for Production at this moment!

 # What is rageOS?
 The ultimate open source rageMP GTA V multiplayer server build with GTA-N .NET Core bridge and rageMP server files.